What Does the Bible Say About Slavery?

 except as a punishment for crime whereof the party shall have been duly convicted,

-- Yes, historically and tragically, Christians have justified ownership of black slaves, and yet, it was practicing evangelical Christian abolitionists like William Wilberforce and Harriet Tubman who heroically led the first to end slavery.
+• Yes, historically and tragically, Christians have justified ownership of black slaves, and yet, it was practicing evangelical Christian abolitionists like William Wilberforce and Harriet Tubman who heroically led the fight to end slavery.

 -Pastor Bob Enyart